 |Keywords:||Affected mCollective version:||2.0.0|

 #2 Updated by R.I.
-Pienaar over 1 year ago
+Pienaar almost 4 years ago

 - Status changed from Unreviewed to Needs More Information

 I am not sure if this is the cause but you should use full paths in —config ../etc/server.cfg and your -I that you supply to ruby, the daemon will change its working directory before daemonizing and this might be related

 #3 Updated by J L almost 4 years ago

 It appears the issue is with ruby not liking a relative include path and silently dying when attempting to load the plugins (unable to resolve the plugin dir).
 The relative config path is not causing any issues.